-- the impact of domestic and global economic conditions and the future impact of such conditions on the oil and gas industry and the demand for our services; - the impact of oil and gas price fluctuations and the cyclical nature of the oil and gas industry; - the impact of any potential cancellation, deferral or modification of our work or contracts by our customers; - the ability to effectively bid and perform our contracts; - the impact of the imposition by our customers of rate reductions, fines and penalties with respect to our operating assets; - unexpected future capital expenditures, including the amount and nature thereof; - the effectiveness and timing of completion of our vessel upgrades and major maintenance items; - · unexpected delays in the delivery, chartering or customer acceptance, and terms of acceptance, of our assets; - the effects of our indebtedness and our ability to reduce capital commitments; - · the results of our continuing efforts to control costs and improve performance; - the success of our risk management activities; - the effects of competition; - · the availability of capital (including any financing) to fund our business strategy and/or operations; - the impact of current and future laws and governmental regulations, including tax and accounting developments, such as the U.S. Tax Cuts and Jobs Act (the "2017 Tax Act"); - the impact of the vote in the U.K. to exit the European Union, known as Brexit, on our business, operations and financial condition, which is unknown at this time; - the effect of adverse weather conditions and/or other risks associated with marine operations; - the impact of foreign currency fluctuations; - the effectiveness of our current and future hedging activities; - the potential impact of a loss of one or more key employees; and - the impact of general, market, industry or business conditions.
+- the impact of domestic and global economic conditions and the future impact of such conditions on the oil and gas industry and the demand for our services: - the impact of oil and gas price fluctuations and the cyclical nature of the oil and gas industry; - the impact of any potential cancellation, deferral or modification of our work or contracts by our customers; - the ability to effectively bid and perform our contracts, including the impact of equipment problems or failure; - the impact of the imposition by our customers of rate reductions, fines and penalties with respect to our operating assets; - unexpected future capital expenditures, including the amount and nature thereof; - the effectiveness and timing of completion of our vessel and/or system upgrades and major maintenance items; - unexpected delays in the delivery, chartering or customer acceptance, and terms of acceptance, of our assets; - · the effects of our indebtedness and our ability to reduce capital commitments; - · the results of our continuing efforts to control costs and improve performance; - the success of our risk management activities;

+- the effects of competition; - the availability of capital (including any financing) to fund our business strategy and/or operations; - the impact of current and future laws and governmental regulations, including tax and accounting developments, such as the 2017 Tax Act: - the impact of the U.K. to potentially exit the European Union, known as Brexit, on our business, operations and financial condition, which is unknown at this time: - the effect of adverse weather conditions and/or other risks associated with marine operations; - the impact of foreign currency exchange controls and exchange rate fluctuations; - · the effectiveness of our current and future hedging activities; - · the potential impact of a loss of one or more key employees; and - the impact of general, market, industry or business conditions.

-Our actual results could differ materially from those anticipated in any forward-looking statements as a result of a variety of factors, including those described in Item 1A.
-"Risk Factors" in our 2018 Form 10-K. All forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by these risk factors.
+Our actual results could also differ materially from those anticipated in any forward-looking statements as a result of a variety of factors, including those described under Item 1A.
+"Risk Factors" and Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2018 Form 10-K. All forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by these risk factors.
 Forward-looking statements are only as of the date they are made, and other than as required under the securities laws, we assume no obligation to update or revise these forward-looking statements or provide reasons why actual results may differ.